 - Online Training

-Unless you live under a rock then you may have heard about the blockbuster contract awarded to Alabama Football's Head Strength Coach Scott Cochran.
+Unless you live under a rock then you may have heard about the blockbuster record-breaking contract awarded to Alabama Football's Head Strength Coach Scott Cochran.

 He will now be earning $525k per year - more than enough to live nicely in Tuscaloosa, wouldn't you say?
 The coach who become famous for his incoherent yelling was even featured on straight-faced CBS 60 Minutes.
 Saban calls Cochran his "secret weapon" and Kirby Smart tried to poach him with a juicy salary when he left for the head job at Georgia.
 You heard that right - an SEC head coach was poaching a strength coach!
 Not an Offensive Coordinator, not a Head of Recruiting - a strength and conditioning coach!